bplmaps/lmec-main-site/content/collections/cartography-challenge.md

 #### The Challenge: No Choropleth, No Problem

 In our inaugural **Cartography Challenge**, we're looking for submissions that go beyond the choropleth map.
 While useful for visualizing differences across space, choropleth maps can [be especially misleading when it comes to data representation](https://www.bloomberg.com/news/articles/2015-06-25/how-to-avoid-being-fooled-by-bad-maps).
 At the Map Center, almost all of the immigration maps in our collections represent data through choropleth maps.
 We need a break from them, so for now, we're putting an embargo on choropleth.

-(Before you ask: yes, this embargo extends to bivariate maps.)
+Before you ask: yes, this embargo extends to [bivariate maps](https://www.axismaps.com/guide/bivariate-choropleth).

 We want to see maps that tell a story, maps that move and that move us.
-We're excited about submissions that creatively and elegantly visualize the source dataset; submissions that ; and submissions that .
+We're excited about submissions that creatively and elegantly visualize the source dataset in unexpected ways.
+Don't hesitate to reach out if you have any questions about what counts and what doesn't.

 #### Evaluation rubric